1 city, 1 voting place: Kentucky braces for lines in primary

 In Kentucky, Adams said: “There are going to be lines — 30, 45 minutes, maybe an hour, maybe longer.”
 He added: “We don’t think anyone will be disenfranchised.”

-In Louisville, the city’s bus system is offering free rides on Election Day to the fairgrounds from its main downtown depot.
-At the fairgrounds, after being directed into the large hall, voters will wait in line spaces about six feet apart by chalk markings on the floor, before heading to cast their votes.
+At the fairgrounds in Louisville, after being directed into the large hall, voters will wait in line spaces about 6 feet (1.83 meters) apart by chalk markings on the floor, before heading to cast their votes.
 Hand sanitizing stations are available when exiting the voting area.

 Jefferson County, which includes Louisville, sent out 218,404 absentee ballots to voters who requested them by the June 15 deadline, according to the county clerk’s office.
-As a comparison, about 125,000 people voted in the 2016 U.S. Senate primary in Jefferson County in 2016.
+As a comparison, about 125,000 people voted in the 2016 U.S. Senate primary in Jefferson County.

 The county also allowed early in-person voting beginning June 15 at the state fairgrounds.
 Last week nearly 7,500 people walked in and voted early between Monday and Friday, county clerk spokesman Nore Ghibaudy said.
 Voters have also been allowed to vote early in-person at the county’s election center near downtown since June 8.

 Cassidy reported from Atlanta.
-Associated Press writers Dylan Lovan and Piper Hudspeth Blackburn contributed to this story.
+Associated Press writers Dylan Lovan and Piper Hudspeth Blackburn in Louisville and Marina Villeneuve in Albany, New York, contributed to this story.